tripledio/tripledio.github.io/_drafts/models.md

 + **A relational database model** structures the data in such a way that we can access and query it and perform relational operations on it.
 The data was modelled in a certain way for a given purpose.

 + **A maquette** is a representation of a real building that intends to give us an idea how the real one would actually look like.
 Its properties are that the width and height are in proportion so that humans can use it to reason about it, make comparisons.
-That is it function.
+That is its function.

 + **A world map** is typical example of a model.
 The world can be modelled in a variety of different ways.
 Depending on what function needs to fulfilled.